tagion/tagion/documents/architecture/Collector.md

 ## Collector Service

-The service is responsible for collecting input data for a HiRPC request and ensuring the data is valid and signed before the contract is executed.
+The service is responsible for collecting input data for a Contract and ensuring the data is valid and signed before the contract is executed by the TVM.

 Input:
-  - A Contract-NC (No Consensus) received from Communication[Communication](/documents/architecture/Communication.md) Service.
+  - A Contract-NC (No Consensus) received from [Communication](/documents/architecture/Communication.md) Service.
   - Contract-C received from [Consensus](/documents/architecture/Consensus.md) Service.

 Request:
-  - Request and retrieve archieves from the [DART](/documents/architecture/DART.md) service.
+  - Request and retrieve archieves from the [DART](/documents/architecture/DART.md) Service.

 Output:
+  - A Contract and with valid DART archieves, the signed inputs.

+ The service does the following:

-  - On request send the contracts+inputs+reads
+    - Does contract valication on the Contract-C.
+    - Collects the contract input data, DART archieves, from the DART as specified.
+    - Ensures all input data is valid and signed correctly.
+    - Sends a Contract-SD (Signed Data) to the TVM.

 The acceptance criteria specification can be found in [Collector_service](/bdd/tagion/testbench/services/Collector_service.md).